 #7: FIELD: Agriculture, Food, & Natural Resources, CLUSTER: Agriculture, Food, & Natural Resources, PATHWAY: Plant Systems PATHWAY: Power, Structural and Technical systems we will revise the POS to reflect the updated needs in this field.
-This will be Power Systems and Plant Systems will be revised in the future.
+This will be Power Systems and Plant Systems and will be revised in the future.

-Identify any new courses/programs or programs of study in development within your consortium (if any; these would not appear on the spreadsheets as they are not yet POS).
+• Identify any new courses/programs or programs of study in development within your consortium (if any; these would not appear on the spreadsheets as they are not yet POS).
 How does the development of these courses/programs or programs of study align with the top priorities identified in your CLNA?

-Our revisions are listed in the answer above and are in direct response to LMI from the CLNA process.
+Our planned revisions are listed in the answer above and are in direct response to the updated LMI from the CLNA process.

-What specific actions will be taken to both inform special populations about POS opportunities and to also increase their participation in Career and Technical Education programs?
+• What specific actions will be taken to both inform special populations about POS opportunities and to also increase their participation in Career and Technical Education programs?

 The College will continue to partner with secondary systems to facilitate the POS opportunities for all students, including the expansion of the "Bridges to Careers" program that is addressing special population's needs.
 The college admissions has a bilingual (Spanish-English) representative who works closely with community leaders and organizations such as CLUES - Comunidades Latinas Unidas En Servicio to support students.
 The college will continue to partner with the community to hold specialized events for students.
-The consortium will support the CTE career exploration events that are being developed to support special populations, including students with disabilities, English learners, low-income adults and youth and individuals preparing for non-traditional careers.
+The consortium will support the CTE career exploration events that are being developed to support special populations, including students with disabilities, women in STEM careers, English learners, low-income adults and youth and individuals preparing for non-traditional careers.
+Both secondary and postsecondary will work with regional career navigators.
+The purchase and use of shared equipment within the consortium will help students overcome some of the apprehension associated with highly technical fields such as welding and woodworking.
+(Welding simulators, MIDI lathes) The college is adding a career navigator position.